 SmartCenter Server contains an internal certificate authority component (ICA) that is used for managing certificates used in intra-TOE communications.
-ICA certificates are used for securing management traffic between a SmartCenter Server and managed Check Point VPN-1/FireWall-1 NGX (R60) appliances.
+ICA certificates are used for securing management traffic between a SmartCenter Server and managed Check Point VPN-1 Power/UTM appliances.
 The ICA publishes CRLs internally to TOE components.
 The ICA also generates administrator certificates.

-An external certificate authority in the IT environment must be used to manage IPSec VPN certificates for the TOE and its IPSec VPN peers.
-The TOE performs certificate revocation checks using the protocols LDAP or HTTP.
+An external certificate authority in the IT environment must be used to manage VPN certificates for the TOE and its VPN peers.
+The TOE performs certificate revocation checks using the protocols LDAP or HTTP and also supports the OCSP protocol for performing online revocation checks.